Sioux Falls Metro Area Profile - Local Employment Dynamics (LED)

 Employment by Gender and Age

-In the Sioux Falls MSA, the workforce was 52 percent female and 48 percent male for the second quarter of 2013.
+In the Sioux Falls MSA, the workforce was 51 percent female and 49 percent male for the first quarter of 2014.

-More than 70 percent of the Sioux Falls MSA's female workforce worked in five sectors: Health Care and Social Assistance, Retail Trade, Finance and Insurance, Educational Services, or Accommodation and Food Services.
-The Health Care and Social Assistance sector employed more than 28 percent of female workers, which is more than double the percentage of female workers in the next highest sector (Retail Trade).
+More than 70 percent of the Sioux Falls MSA's female workforce worked in five sectors: Health Care and Social Assistance, Retail Trade, Finance and Insurance, Accommodation and Food Services, or Educational Services.
+The Health Care and Social Assistance sector employed 19,868 female workers, which equaled more than 27 percent of the female workforce.

-More than half of the Sioux Falls MSA's male workforce worked in five sectors: Retail Trade, Manufacturing, Wholesale Trade, Construction, or Accommodations and Food Services.
+More than half of the male workforce in the Sioux Falls MSA worked in five sectors: Retail Trade, Manufacturing, Wholesale Trade, Construction, or Accommodations and Food Services.
 The Retail Trade and the Manufacturing sectors each employed more than 13 percent of male workers.

 New Hires: The estimated number of workers who started a new job.
 More specifically, total hires who worked for an employer in the specified quarter and were not employed by that employer in any of the previous four quarters.
 New hire activity is heavily affected by seasonality and economic influences.